Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/21-implement-cicd.md

    > **Note**: If you are prompted to enter a unique name for the workspaces, append one or more random numbers to the words: Development, Test, or Production.

-## Create a deployment pipeline
+### Task 2: Create a deployment pipeline

-Next, create a deployment pipeline.
+In this task, you will create a new deployment pipeline that will manage the movement of content across the Development, Test, and Production stages.

 1. In the menu bar on the left, select **Workspaces**.
 2. Select **Deployment Pipelines**, then **New pipeline**.